qmuloadmin/betwixt/README.md

 Betwixt extracts code segments from README files (currently, only github flavor is supported, but broader support is planned) and _tangles_ them into various source files as configured, allowing them to be built and executed as a part of the CI/CD pipeline, causing failure if the documentation is out of date, or simply allowing entire programs to be written in a format primarily suitable for human consumption, instead of the opposite.

-### Wait, Tangles?

-`Tangle` is a fancy word for writing out all the different code segments in the documentation into the appropriate places in source files.
-The opposite is _untangled_, which is the documentation.
-This word comes from [literate programming](http://www.literateprogramming.com/) jargon.

-### Why not just X Language's documentation tests?

-A lot of modern languages, and even some older ones, support embedding tests inside doc strings or other comments in the source code.
-This is a great system, however I find myself using them infrequently.
-Each language is a little (or even a lot) different from the last, and getting all engineers to use embedded documentation in some languages is harder than others.
-If documentation tests in your language are working for you, then don't let me stop you.

-### Why not just Emacs Org Mode?

-The primary problem with Org Mode is that it only runs in emacs.
-And even with support for things like emacs batch mode, its not very portable.
-Its difficult to get a team of developers to all use it.
-Markdown, though, is ubiquitous.
-Almost every editor has support for it, most version control UI's (e.g. this one) have support for rendering...
-But there are not many options for turning markdown into a literate programming tool.

 ## Installation

 At the moment, the only way to install `betwixt` is from source.
 As it gets more mature, it may get put in `crates.io` or a couple different distrobution package repositories.